The Bureau of Highways provides a broad range of services:

 Property owners must submit a valid petition for reconstruction.
 If the alley meets the required criteria, petition forms can be obtained by calling Highway Design at 410-887-3739, or a petition can be mailed to a spokesperson who is willing to be the contact with the County and circulate the petition to property owners for signatures.

-- For reconstruction of existing concrete alleys, 51 percent of abutting property owners must sign agreeing to the petition.
+- For reconstruction of existing alleys, 51 percent of abutting property owners must sign agreeing to the petition.

 - For dirt or macadam alleys, 100 percent of property owners must sign agreeing to the petition.